-DEN 121 Dental Hygiene Precl Lab
+DEN 121 Dental Hygiene Precl Lab 0 6 0 2

-Corequisite(s): DEN 120
+Prerequisite(s):Enrollment in the Dental Hygiene programCorequisite(s):DEN 120

 This course provides the opportunity to perform clinical dental hygiene procedures discussed in DEN 120.
 Emphasis is placed on clinical skills in patient assessment and instrumentation techniques.
 Upon completion, students should be able to demonstrate the ability to perform specific preclinical procedures.